 GDPR Is Almost Here.
 Are Your Analytic Processes Ready?

 With the deadline approaching quickly, many organizations need to focus on what is important about GDPR compliance and ensure specific aspects are in place.
-When it comes to GDPR compliance and the management of your data for analytics, there are four critical aspects that need to be addressed:
+When it comes to GDPR compliance and the management of your data for analytics, four critical aspects need to be addressed:

 - Is the data secure?

 - Is there consent?

 Compliance, governance, and security are not the sole responsibility of an analytic data management platform.
 While the platform can supply the key capabilities, organizations must establish proper processes and policies that use these capabilities to ensure the appropriate levels of privacy, governance, and compliance.

 But the right processes and policies cannot be established without the critical underlying capabilities in the platform.
 Let’s explore what critical capabilities are required in a modern analytic data management platform to address each of the four key aspects of GDPR.

 Data security is arguably the most important aspect of GDPR.
 Fines for data breaches are very high under GDPR.
 If GDPR were in place, Tesco Bank would have reportedly faced £1.9 billion in fines for their November 2016 data security breach.